 No withdrawal rate can ensure you won’t run out of money in retirement or, conversely, withdraw so little that you end up with more savings than you’ll need late in life.
 A better idea is to start with a reasonable withdrawal rate that has a decent chance of making your money last, then making adjustments along the way based on investment performance.
 You may also explore using a bucket strategy.

 When it comes to your future, you can’t afford to make too many bad moves, but that doesn’t mean you always need to play by the same rules as everyone else.

-What should you definitely do?
-Focus on retirement planning that takes your individual needs and circumstances into account and continue to adjust that plan as circumstances dictate.
+You should definitely focus on retirement planning that takes your individual needs and circumstances into account and continue to adjust that plan as circumstances dictate.

-The NewRetirement retirement planner makes it easy for you to really customize your plans and take control over all the details of your future finances.
+The NewRetirement retirement planner makes it easy for you to really customize your plans and take control of all the details of your future finances.